 Naturally, you will want to write your script well.
 In this guide, I will be explaining both how to write a screenplay and the correct way to format your screenplay, step by step: covering each aspect of screenwriting and how to do it well.

 So if this feels a little overwhelming, don’t worry, you’re in good hands.
 You can try out each part at your own pace until you feel you’ve got it.
-So it needn’t be a stress.

 The following 15 steps will help you with all facets of your screenplay: